 - Published on Tuesday, 24 June 2014 20:01

 - Written by Helen Webb

-The next 10 bell practice at St Clement Dane's is on Saturday 15th November from 1.30pm to 4pm: methods will be plain hunt and Grandsire Caters.
+A 10 bell practice was held at St Clement Dane's on Saturday 15th November from 1.30pm to 4pm: intended methods were plain hunt and Grandsire Caters.

 - Cromer bells, June 2014

 - Ringing Holiday, Torquay, 11-18 May 2014